Four Township Roads in Plans for Fresh Asphalt

 The cost of this year’s projects includes labor and material, as well as a 10-percent set-aside for unexpected contingencies, township Manager Mark Hudson reported.
 While there might be enough money left in the fuels tax savings to pay for additional repairs elsewhere, Hudson noted the township has in the past determined it’s a good practice to keep some of that cash handy for unanticipated needs.
 Supervisors generally agreed.

-Photo by Jacquelynne Kosmicki from Pixabay, used under a Creative Commons license
+Photo by Jacquelynne Kosmicki from Pixabay, used under license